Quick Reference

 eLearning

-Extras: Blog post · Planning checklist
+Resources: Blog post · Planning checklist

 Evaluation

-The process of checking how well learning performed—from basic reactions and completion data to changes in behavior and business results.
+The process of checking how well learning performed, from basic reactions and completion data to changes in behavior and business results.

 Why it matters: Connects training to real outcomes instead of stopping at “people took the course.”

-Extras: Blog post · Evaluation plan template
+Resources: Blog post · Evaluation plan template

-Extras: Blog post · Interaction ideas
+Resources: Blog post · Evaluation template

 Experiential Learning